They say that a picture is worth a thousand words. But how many impressions, engagements, and conversions is your marketing design worth?

 Ask yourself this: if someone were to see right now one of your marketing materials, would the design communicate the value you’re offering?

-In case you can’t answer right away, then stick around and keep reading to find out how to turn your marketing design from good to great.
+In case you can’t answer right away, then stick around and keep reading to find out how to turn your online marketing design from good to great.

 What Is Marketing Design?